The Wines of Portugal (Organized by Region)

 Wines

-• Alenquer: Concentrated, high tannin red wines made with Castelão, Alfrocheiro, Aragonês (Tempranillo) and Touriga Nacional
+• Alenquer: Concentrated, high tannin red wines made with Castelão, Alfrocheiro, Aragonês (Tempranillo), and Touriga Nacional

-• Bucelas: Light-bodied, citrus, and beeswax-driven, age-worthy white wines made with Arinto.
+• Bucelas: Light-bodied, citrus, beeswax-driven, age-worthy white wines made with Arinto.
 Typically very fine with 4+ years of age.

 • Arruda: Full-bodied red wines that often include international grape varieties like Cabernet Sauvignon and Syrah